KayodeOlusi/the.weather/README.md

-## A website that gets weather information of several cities around the world
+## A website that gets weather information of several cities around the world built with React.js and Bootstrap